-When a single website exhibits dynamic IP addressing, it means that it resides on a shared host server.
-Dynamic IP address is fine for casual Web browsing, but other activities like multiplayer online gaming and Voice over IP (VoIP) telephony perform better with static IP addresses.
+When a single website exhibits a dynamic IP address, it means that it resides on a shared host server.
+A dynamic IP address is fine for casual Web browsing, but other activities like multiplayer online gaming and Voice over IP (VoIP) telephony perform better with static IP addresses.

 eWOM, or electronic word of mouth, is a branch of buzz marketing that involves creating a funny or persuasive message that goes viral.
 The intention is for consumers to share, like, retweet and repost the message while becoming more familiar and loyal to the brand.

 An exact match domain, also called EMD, is a domain name that exactly matches the search phrase relevant to that domain, increasing the relevance of that website and likely improving its ranking as well.